Mastering Form, Structure, and Sense Questions on the Digital SAT

 Learn the English rules tested by these digital SAT grammar questions, complete with detailed examples.

-"Form, Structure, and Sense" questions on the digital SAT challenges students to master the art of editing, ensuring texts comply with established norms like subject-verb concord and uniform verb tense.
+"Form, Structure, and Sense" questions on the digital SAT challenge students to master the art of editing, ensuring texts comply with established norms like subject-verb concord and uniform verb tense.
 These questions require a sophisticated grasp of the English language rules.

 The question pushes students to deconstruct sentences into parts of speech, reconcile subjects and verbs, and differentiate between different verb conjugations.
 There's a lot of ground covered here, so let's start with an example.